 Introduction to Operations Management

-Part of Operations Management is analytical: being able to map, measure and understand operations problems - such as congestion, error and failure.
-Part of it is constructive: being able to design processes and put together plans.
+Part of this discipline is analytical: being able to formalise, measure and understand operational problems, such as congestion, under-capacity and failure.
+Part of it is constructive: being able to plan and design production and service processes.
 The course reflects this combination, and includes both qualitative and quantitative methods.

 By the end of the course you should be able to: